rajab1691/patternLC/README.md

 ### Pattern-1 ✔

+- 2 Sum
-- Two Sum with given sum
+- Pair with largest sum which is less than K in the array
+- 3 Sum
+- 3 closest sum
-- Three Sum with given sum
+- 4 Sum